largehadroncollider/lhcSiteSource/content/defconguide.md

 Leave your laptop off and in your room, and leave your phone off or in airplane mode when you’re not using it.
 Practice good overall digital hygiene and OPSEC and you’ll be fine.

-If you still feel the need, and you want a semi-free way to procure a nice burner laptop, you could try "purchasing" one from Costco (they have an amazing return policy), and returning it after the con.
+If you still feel the need, and you want a semi-free way to procure a nice burner laptop, you could try "purchasing" one from Costco, as they have an amazing return policy, and returning it after the con.

 Of course, you might want to hang onto that sweet Kali box, and so you can also find many inexpensive used laptops on eBay.
 Speaking of Kali: do not run any distro off-the-shelf, even Kali, and expect it to be hardened/secured.
 Understand your threat model *and* how your tools protect you.

 #### Theft

 This should go unsaid, but if you're bringing a device with you that has any data on it that you care about, make sure you have backups that you leave at home.
-You don't need to spend your every waking moment worried about your stuff getting stolen (it's unlikely), but you do need to have a plan for how to recover if it happens.
+You don't need to spend your every waking moment worried about your stuff getting stolen, as it's unlikely to happen, but you do need to have a plan for how to recover if it happens.
 This applies to phones, laptops, IDs, whatever.

-Do you know who you'd call (at what number) for help if you somehow managed to lose your phone and wallet?
+Do you know who you'd call for help if you somehow managed to lose your phone and wallet?
 Be prepared when you travel, whether it's for DEF CON or for any other reason.
-(Some of us make a paper copy of one ID/credit card, write the phone number of the person(s) we'd need to call in emergency on the paper, and hide it in a bag or luggage that will stay in your hotel room.)
+Some of us make a paper copy of one ID/credit card, write the phone number of the person(s) we'd need to call in emergency on the paper, and hide it in a bag or luggage that will stay in your hotel room.

 ### Room Security/Privacy